What is breast augmentation?

 However, the patient must be fully aware of the possible risks, complications and costs involved in such a procedure.
 A good surgeon will always take care to educate the patient thoroughly about all aspects of the surgery.
 This helps the patient have realistic expectations and achieve satisfying results from the surgery.

-In addition to being an elective procedure for cosmetic purposes, breast augmentation is also helpful for patients of breast cancer who have undergone a major cancer surgery.
+In addition to being an elective procedure for cosmetic purposes, breast augmentation is also helpful for patients with breast cancer who have undergone a major cancer surgery.
 Such patients may also be able to restore their breasts with artificial implants.